 Judith Sheindlin, a.k.a.
 "Judge Judy," has been telling it like it is for 17 years on her reality court show Judge Judy.
 A self-proclaimed forthright person, the TV judge recently shared her thoughts with ET on how celebrities are treated in the justice system.

-, the U.S. Department of Justice holds that it serves "to seek just punishment for those guilty of unlawful behavior; and to ensure fair and impartial administration of justice for all Americans."
+In its mission statement, the U.S. Department of Justice holds that it serves "to seek just punishment for those guilty of unlawful behavior; and to ensure fair and impartial administration of justice for all Americans."

 However, Judge Judy declares that the justice system isn't fair and balanced if exceptions are made for celebrities.